 Spring is coming, which means more time spent outdoors and, hopefully, more kids and families enjoying your park or playground!
 That said, there’s a lot of work to be done to help get your playground ready for warmer weather.

-It is important to conduct routine inspections of playground and park equipment and safety surfaces to ensure that they meet safety standards.
+It is important to conduct routine inspections of equipment and surfaces to ensure they meet safety standards.
 Here’s a short Playground Inspection Checklist of areas to inspect from the folks at Playground Guardian:

 - Play equipment: Metal, Plastic and Painted or Coated Surfaces